kevin-labtani/Docker-Kubernetes/README.md

 If we don't have autoscaling in place, we can manually scale with `kubectl scale deployment/first-app --replicas=3`, a replica is an instance of a pod.
 Now we see 3 pods if we run `kubectl get pods` (we'll scale it back to 1, though)

 If we update our source code, we need to rebuild `docker build -t kevinlabtani/kub-first-app:2 .` - K8s will only download new images if they have a different tag, so we're using one here - and repush `docker push kevinlabtani/kub-first-app:2`
+nb: If we specify the `latest`tag, `kub-first-app:latest`, then K8s will always pull the Image when building
 Now to update a deployment, we run `kubectl set image deployment/first-app kub-first-app=kevinlabtani/kub-first-app:2`
 `kubectl rollout status deployment/first-app` will give us the current updating status